tcmgsociety/tcmgsociety.github.io/README.md

 To be able to view the HTML file on a web browser, right click on the opened page on the VSCode window and click 'Open with Live Server' (should be at the very bottom).

 And there you go!
-Reach out to me through Discord (pandulce#3536) or email (geronimo@tamu.edu) if you have any questions! :)
+Reach out to me through Discord (arcticsck) or email (caden.kokes@tamu.edu) if you have any questions! :)